TA Psychotherapy Advanced Course (Transactional Analysis)

 ukata-logo

-Certificate in Counselling Graduate
+Suzanne Richards, Advanced Diploma in Integrative Counselling Graduate

 Why Iron Mill College?